 The extra features were inspired by a request from a private client, for functions which it seemed practical to include, though the actual work involved kept me amused for a considerable time.

-As with earlier versions, the add-in should be installed in the appropriate Word startup folder and the two templates that provide the envelope and labels should be placed at some convenient location.
+As with earlier versions, the add-in should be installed in the appropriate Word startup folder and the templates that provide the envelope and labels should be placed at some convenient location.
 The templates contain no macro code, but the envelope template does have a number of bookmarks as place markers for the addressee, the return address and the logo.
 The supplied template is for #10 envelopes, but by all means change the page size to suit your own envelope preference.
 Just ensure that you don't delete the bookmarks when doing so.
 You can check for their presence before and after with another add-in you can download from this site.

-The label template is simply a document created from the Word labels tool and saved as a template.
-It does not contain any bookmarks related to the task.
-The supplied label template is for shipping labels based on Avery 5164, but any label size that can reasonably used for mailing labels can be employed.
+The label templates are simply documents created from the Word labels tool and saved as a templates.
+They do not contain any bookmarks related to the task.
+The supplied label templates cover a variety of popular Avery™ sizes, but any label size that can reasonably used for mailing labels can be employed.
 If your label format does not work with the add-in let me know.

 The add-in also allows for a logo graphic to be added to the envelope and to the labels.
 You can use different graphics for each e.g. living on a small island I tend to add an Air Mail graphic (included with the add-in) to my envelopes.
+You may also select from a list of return addresses, which should be useful for those who create correspondence for a variety of clients, and choose whether to display the return address on one line or several.

 I have included templates for envelopes and labels in the zip file.
 These can be saved to any convenient location and the paths added in the configuration dialogs.
-The label template supplied is for Avery 5164 shipping labels, but the add-in can use a wide variety of label formats.
-You will however have to create a working template in order to use a different label configuration.

 To create a label template, use Word's built-in label tool (see below).
 Select the required label format (or create a custom label) from Options, then click New Document.
 Save that document and apply the full path to the saved document to the configuration dialog.